Blog

 Energy vs Mood in Autism: Why Tracking Energy Works Better

 Mood tracking apps miss what actually drains autistic adults: sensory overload, masking, and social exhaustion.
-Why I built Spoons to track energy using spoon theory, not vague moods.
+Why I built Spoons to track energy at any given time, not vague moods.

 See Full Post